obfuscatedgenerated/teams-bio-xmas/README.md

 ## Defining a token in Development Mode

 With `NODE_ENV` not set to production, you can use the `.env` file to hold the secret.
+Add a line with the content `TEAMS_TOKEN="token here"`, repalcing `token here` with the token.
 You can also set the token in regular environment variables.
 Please ensure you install dev dependencies with `npm install` (as opposed to `npm install --production` or `npm ci`) before running the script locally (ensure `NODE_ENV` is not set to production).
 In using the action, `NODE_ENV` is set to production, so `.env` is ignored.